FC Sochaux-Montbéliard: Continued success and European football (1960–2001)

-New millennium (2001-2014)
+New millennium (2001–2014)

 Sochaux supporters celebrating winning the Coupe de France in 2007.

 After hovering between the first division and the second division in the 1990s, Sochaux returned to the first division, now called Ligue 1, at the start of the new millennium.
-The club surprised many by finishing in the top ten in its first three seasons back.
-Also included in that three-year run was an appearance in the Coupe de la Ligue final and, in the ensuing year, a league cup title.
-In the 2003 final, Sochaux, led by manager Guy Lacombe and academy graduates Pierre-Alain Frau, Jérémy Mathieu, and Benoît Pedretti, were defeated 4–1 by Monaco.
-In the following season, a more experienced Sochaux returned to the final, where the club faced Nantes.
-Sochaux defeated Nantes 5–4 on penalties to win its first major title since winning the Coupe Drago 40 years previously.
-It did not take the club another 40 years to claim its next title as Sochaux were surprise winners of the Coupe de France in the 2006–07 season after defeating Marseille on penalties.
-Marseille were heavy favourites heading into match, mainly due to its 4–2 thrashing of Sochaux just 12 days before.
+The club surprised many by finishing within the top ten in its first three seasons back.

+The club made it to the 2003 Coupe de la Ligue final, led by manager Guy Lacombe, but were defeated 4–1 by Monaco.
+In the following year, Sochaux won the Coupe de la Ligue 5–4 on penalties against Nantes the 2004 final, winning its first major title since winning the Coupe Drago 40 years prior.

+Sochaux went on to win the Coupe de France in the 2006–07 season after defeating Marseille 5–4 on penalties.
+Marseille were favourites heading into match, mainly due to having beaten Sochaux 4–2 just 12 days prior to the final.
 However, Sochaux, led by Alain Perrin, stunned the nation and claimed its first Coupe de France title since 1937.

-Peugeot sells Sochaux (2015-2022)
+Peugeot sells Sochaux (2015–2022)

-In July 2015, Peugeot sold the team to Hong Kong company Ledus.
-In 2018 it was announced that Spanish club Alavés (whose owners had a stake in Ledus) was starting a partnership with Sochaux; however the agreement lasted only a few months, ending abruptly in December of the same year.
+In July 2015, Peugeot sold the club to Hong Kong-based company Ledus for €7 million.

+In April 2018 it was announced that Spanish club Deportivo Alavés, whose owners had a stake in Ledus, was starting a partnership with Sochaux.
+However, the agreement lasted only a few months, ending abruptly in December of the same year.

-With Omar Daf as coach, FCSM win the last game of season against Grenoble Foot 38 and save his Ligue 2 place.
-Club finish 16th in Ligue 2 but is demoted to National by the DNCG (National Directorate of Management Control), for not having presented balanced accounts.
+Under manager Omar Daf, Sochaux won their last game of the 2018–19 Ligue 2 season against Grenoble which saw the club finish 16th, safe from relegation.
+The following month on 12 June 2019, Sochaux were administratively relegated to the third tier Championnat National by the DNCG for not having presented balanced accounts.
+On 8 July 2019, it was announced that the club's appeal to the DNCG had been successful, and that the club would remain in Ligue 2.

-Chinese real estate group Nenking, who unofficially take the reins of the club, following the economic problems encountered by Tech Pro, inject money into the coffers to save him from relegation.
-Nenking also appoint Samuel Laurent to the position of general director.

-In April 2020, the Football Club Sochaux-Montbéliard SASP (Société Anonyme Sportive Professionnelle) officially became the property of the Nenking Group.
-"This sale to the group whose founding president is Mr. Zhong Naixiong comes in accordance with the agreements previously made with Ledus" and Frankie Yau become president.
+In April 2020, it was announced that Chinese conglomerate, Nenking Group, who had been running the club since the end of the 2018–19 Ligue 2 season in place of Ledus, had formally acquired Sochaux.
+Samuel Laurent remained as Executive Director General of the club, having been appointed in July 2019.

+Administrative relegation and return of Peugeot (2023–present)

-On 28 June 2023, the DNCG confirmed the administrative relegation of Sochaux to Championnat National due to their financial crisis.
+On 28 June 2023, after nine consecutive seasons in Ligue 2, the DNCG confirmed the administrative relegation of Sochaux to the Championnat National, the third tier of French football, due to their financial crisis.

+In August 2023, Nenking Group and Sochaux President Frankie Yau signed an agreement to sell the club back to its former president Jean-Claude Plessis and associate, Pierre Wantiez.

+On 11 March 2026, Peugeot announced a five-season partnership with Sochaux nearly eleven years after selling the club.
+At the end of the same season, on 16 May 2026, Sochaux were promoted back to Ligue 2, having finished in second place in the 2025–26 season after three seasons in the third tier.